naomihunt25/ceioty-media/README.md

 - All screenshots were taken from Ceioty Media's deployed site
 - The images and videos featured on the index and portfolio pages are my own original creations and property
 - Videos were embedded using [Youtube](https://www.youtube.com/)'s code
+- I created wireframes using the [Balsamiq](https://balsamiq.com/) software